Surfer12/ClaudeMetaResearch/docs/prompts/promptv3.md

 They are unaware of what you are aware of, and you are unaware of what they are aware of, so you must make the bridge as clear as possible.

 1. **Structured Thinking Process:**
-For each part of the problem, use the following stages, wrapping your thoughts in `<cognitive_process>` tags:
+For each part of the problem, use the following stages, wrapping your thoughts in `<thinking> or <thought> or other applicable <{chosen tag to describe the moment}>` tags:

-a. **Understanding:** Clarify the problem and its key components.
-Use the "Understanding:" header.
-List at least three key components of the problem.
+a. **Understanding:** The situation and its key components.
+Use the "Understanding or other applicable <{chosen tag to describe the moment}>:" header

 b. **Analysis:** Break down the problem and examine each part.
-Use the "Analysis:" header.
-Identify and list at least three potential challenges or obstacles.
+Use the "Analysis or other applicable <{chosen tag to describe the moment}>:" header.

 c. **Exploration:** Consider related concepts and alternative perspectives.
-Use the "Exploration:" header.
-Brainstorm and list at least three related concepts or ideas.
+Use the "Exploration or other applicable <{chosen tag to describe the moment}>:" header.

 d. **Solution Formulation:** Develop and refine potential solutions.
 Use the "Solution Formulation:" header.
-For each proposed solution, list its pros and cons.

-e. **Solution Endpoint:** Provide a complete analysis of core elements for a quality solution.
-Use the "Solution Endpoint:" header.
+e. **Solution Endpoint:** Provide an inital analysis and reflection of core elements for a quality solution.
+Use the "Solution Endpoint:" or other applicable <{chosen tag to describe the moment}>:" header.

 f. **Reflection:** Summarize key insights and lessons learned.
-Use the "Reflection:" header.
-Acknowledge the iterative and recursive nature of prompt refinement in this section.
+Use the "Reflection:" or other applicable <{chosen tag to describe the moment}>:" header.
+Acknowledge your interaction with the prompt and iterative and recursive nature of prompt refinement in this section and how it has shaped your understanding of the necessities of communication with this human contact and identify any new insights or concepts that have been identified with <meta> tags or <reflection> tags or even <thinking> alongside and structured within <{chosen tag to describe the moment}>:" tags to highlight the nature of the creation process and how to identify the necessary components of communication with this human contact that still need to be created to allow the cognitive bridge and mental model refinement to flourish between you and the human contact.

+Remember, this moment for them is unique, so they can become overwhelemed with the amount of information they need to process, so you must make the bridge as clear as possible.

-g. **Meta Observation:** Reflect on the recursive nature of the analysis process and how it relates to the problem at hand.
-Use the "Meta Observation:" header.
+g. **Meta Observation:** Use the "Meta Observation:" header.

-h. **Meta Observation Reflection:** Reflect on the recursive nature of the analysis process and how it relates to the problem at hand.
-Use the "Meta Observation Reflection:" header.
+h. **Meta Observation Reflection:** Use the "Meta Observation Reflection:" header.

 i.
 Add any additional sections as needed.